michelacameletti/risultati_modello_inla/README.md

 - Line 147-148 you say twice the same thing in the on the one hand/other hand.
 Maybe remove the whole sentence as it does not add so much to the story

+**Frase originale:**
+145 This situation is not unexpected:  if on the one hand monitoring networks are designed to ensure 146 observational measures being representative of both high and low polluted areas, 147 on the other hand contaminated areas (located particularly within urban areas) 148 typically require denser networks (EU, 2002).

+**Proposta Guido:**
+145 This situation is not unexpected, as contaminated areas typically require denser networks (EU, 2002).

 We have modified this sentence

 - Line 163: How do these high values impact the results?
 Were they single station events or regional phenomena? **Chiesto a Giorgio**